Environmental Engineering Sequence

 The second course in the sequence is EV350 Environmental Engineering Technologies.
 EV350 builds on the EV300 experience through the study of environmental engineering processes.
 Cadets are exposed to the breadth of the environmental discipline through the study of water, air, and pollutant management.

 The sequence culminates with EV450 Environmental Engineering for Community Development.
 EV450 teaches cadets how to balance engineered solutions with economic, socio-cultural, political, and ecological considerations evaluated during a decision-making process.
 Cadets use management of water resources as a teaching model to learn the realities of decision-making and policy development for all areas of engineering, and particularly environmental engineering.
-For more about the environmental sequence, contact LTC Jeffrey Starke at 845-938-4265.
+For more about the environmental sequence, contact COL Jeffrey Starke at 845-938-4265.